Student Identification Process

 All 5th graders in SKSD will be screened in their regular classrooms with the non-verbal (spatial relationships) portion of the Naglieri General Abilities Test

-Referral, Testing and Identification Timelines
+Referral, Testing and Identification Timeline for the 2025-2026 school year

-- December: All second and fifth-grade students are administered the Naglieri in their regular classrooms.
-Parents/guardians of referred students are notified and sent a Permission to Test form.
-All referred students will be tested *Parent/guardian permission is required to be assessed for highly capable services.
+- December-January: Referred students in grades K, 1, 3, 4, 6 will be administered the Naglieri.
+Parents/guardians of referred students are notified and sent a Permission to Test form. *Referred students do require Parent/Guardian permission to be assessed for highly capable services.

-- January: All make-up tests will be done.
+- January: All make-up tests administered.

 - February: Teacher/State/District data collection.
 Multi-disciplinary Selection Committee reviews all data.

-- March 11: Final selections and notifications.
+- March 5: Final selections and notifications.
+First appeal window opens.

-- May 1: SOAR decisions forms due
+- April 20: SOAR decisions forms due.

-- June 14: Second appeal window closes
+- May 11: Second appeal window closes.

 Appeals Process